junxit/us-congress-bills-116/metadata.md

 - 2020-06-25 — Mr. Johnson (GA) moved to suspend the rules and pass the bill.
 - 2020-06-25 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2503)
 - 2020-06-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H2503)
+- 2020-06-29 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2020-06-30 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 488.